 All the final images you receive are colour edited as part of my wedding photography style, so please refrain from adding instagram filters to them when posting them online after receiving them!
-Say no to yellow filters!
-Major retouching can be done and I offer some retouching as part of the album process but I am very realistic on what I can and cannot achieve in photoshop.
+Say no to orange filters!
+I offer some retouching as part of the album process but I am very realistic on what I can and cannot achieve in photoshop so I try to get it right in camera!
 We have all seen those photoshop fail memes online...

 How many images do we get?

-I hate this question, and the tradition of how wedding packages are defined by the number of images delivered.
+Ah THIS question...
+I dislike the tradition of how wedding packages are defined by the number of images delivered.
 I am a documentary photographer, and I am capturing moments and in-between moments between all the people you have brought together to be a part of your wedding, which I don't think I could capture in a set number of images and certainly not in 600 photos or less.
 If you need to know a certain number, it will be over 1000 for the basic package, and then well on the way to 2000 images if you have extended time, two photographers, and more than 100 guests.

 How long after the wedding do we get our photos?

-After your wedding I post a selection of your images on Facebook and the blog if you agree to this.
+After your wedding I post a selection of your images on Facebook or Instagram if you let me.
 Then I go back and process every image that is going to be delivered.
 Because you have the print release, I want every image to be a true representation of your day, not just the images on the blog or in an album.
 This task is a little time consuming, and I try to get every wedding out of the studio and into your hands as quickly as possible.
-In peak season it will be at least a 6-8 week turnaround.
+In peak season it will be a 6-8 week turnaround.

 How do you deliver the images?